 Who Is Jamie Foxx?

 Born Eric Morlon Bishop on December 13, 1967, in Terrell, Texas, Jamie Foxx has emerged as one of the most diversely talented entertainers of his generation.
-Foxx started out landing a spot on TV's In Living Color in the early 1990s.
-He then proved himself as a dramatic actor, starring in Ray in 2004, a role that earned him an Academy Award.
-Two years later, Foxx impressed music fans with his hit collabration with Kanye West for the song "Gold Digger."
-More recently, he starred in Quentin Tarantino's western Django Unchained (2012).
+Foxx started out on television as a cast member of In Living Color before landing his own sitcom in 1996.
+He then proved himself as a dramatic actor, earning an Academy Award for portraying Ray Charles in the 2004 biopic Ray.
+Two years later, Foxx impressed music fans with his hit collaboration with Kanye West on the song "Gold Digger."
+His later films include Django Unchained, The Amazing Spider-Man 2 and Baby Driver.

 After receiving a scholarship, Foxx enrolled at the U.S. International University in San Diego where he majored in music.
 It was during college that he was encouraged by friends to take the open mike one night at a comedy club, and his career in entertainment began.

 TV and Movie Roles

 'In Living Color' and 'The Jamie Foxx Show'

 Leaving college, Foxx moved to Los Angeles to pursue a career in comedy.
 In 1991 he was hired as a regular cast member on the Fox variety show In Living Color.
 Foxx left In Living Color in 1994, but in 1996 he returned to television with The Jamie Foxx Show, playing a struggling Los Angeles actor who lives in a hotel owned by his aunt and uncle.